VSKut/My-MacOS/README.md

 - [Transmission](https://transmissionbt.com/) - Transmission is a cross-platform BitTorrent client
 - [KeyKey Typing Tutor](http://keykey.ninja/) - KeyKey will teach you touch typying with fewer error in QWERTY or DVORAK layouts.
 15 minutes a day and you will become a keyboard ninja!
 - [gfxCardStatus](https://gfx.io/) - gfxCardStatus is an unobtrusive menu bar app for OS X that allows MacBook Pro users to see which apps are affecting their battery life by using the more power-hungry graphics.
+- [AppCleaner](https://freemacsoft.net/appcleaner/) - AppCleaner is a small application which allows you to thoroughly uninstall unwanted apps.
+- [SMARTReporter](https://www.corecode.io/smartreporter/) - SMARTReporter is an application that can warn you of some hard disk drive failures before they actually happen!
+It does so by periodically polling the S.M.A.R.T. status of your hard disk drives.
+- [iMazing](https://imazing.com/) - iMazing lets you transfer music, files, messages, apps and more from any iPhone, iPad, or iPod to a computer, Mac or PC.
+Manage and backup your iOS device simply without iTunes. (was DiskAid)
+- [Waltr 2](https://softorino.com/w2/) - WALTR 2 is a Magic Drop Area for Your Apple Device.
+Transfer any music, video, ringtones, PDF &amp; ePub files to any iPhone, iPad, iPod without iTunes.
+- [Keka](http://www.kekaosx.com/) - Keka is a free file archiver for macOS
+- [CleanMyDrive 2](https://macpaw.com/cleanmydrive) - Easily drag-and-drop files directly to any drive, check disk stats and automatically clean hidden junk from external drives.
+- [AVG Cleaner](https://www.avg.com/en-ww/avg-cleaner-for-mac) - Speed up and clean up your Mac with AVG Cleaner.
+Remove junk and hidden duplicate files.
+Free up disk space for more of the things you love.
+- [Disk Drill](https://www.cleverfiles.com/) - Disk Drill: The best data recovery software for Mac OS X. Recover deleted or lost data from any storage device, iOS and Android.
+Free scanning.
+- [WhatSize](http://whatsizemac.com/) - WhatSize is an application that allows you to quickly view and manage disk space usage and speed up your Mac.
+- [TeamViewer](https://www.teamviewer.com/en/) - Remote desktop access solutions by TeamViewer: connect to remote computers, provide remote support & collaborate online ➤ Free for personal use!
+- [Microsoft NTFS for Mac](https://www.paragon-software.com/home/ntfs-mac/) - Boost Your Mac with Paragon File System Link.
+Read/write Microsoft NTFS files on your Mac for free.
+- [Go2Shell](http://zipzapmac.com/Go2Shell) - Opens a terminal window to the current directory in Finder.
+- [IP Scanner](https://itunes.apple.com/il/app/ip-scanner/id404167149) - IP Scanner for Macintosh scans your local area network to determine the identity of all machines and internet devices on the LAN.
+Powerful results, yet easy and intuitive to use.
+- [Debookee](https://debookee.com/) - Debookee is the simplest & most powerful network traffic analyzer for macOS

 ## Media
 - [Elmedia Player](https://mac.eltima.com/media-player.html) - Elmedia Player is a free media player for Mac OS X. Use it to play and manage your favorite Flash movies or other media files on your Mac.